sansumbrella/Choreograph/README.md

 A Connection object handles the actual lifetime management between the Sequence and the Output.
 It is composed into the Motion, so you don’t need to worry about its details.

+Generally, you will not create any of the above objects directly, but will receive an interface to them by creating a motion with a Timeline.

 ### Timeline
 Timelines manage a collection of Motions.
 They provide a straightforward interface for connecting Sequences to Outputs and for building up Sequences in place.